shuamano/yt-dlp_GUI/README.md

 # yt-dlp_GUI
-a simple GUI for yt-dlp and also spot_dl
+a simple GUI for yt-dlp and spot_dl

 now remastered with flet.
 Also now automatically selects the download folder (incredible features ik)